-The contribution of the natural context is fundamental: in fact, at Case Base weedkillers or other chemical products are never used, the soil is only fertilised with organic substances and the vine rows are worked by hand.
+The contribution of the natural environment is fundamental: in fact, at Case Base weedkillers or other chemical products are never used, the soil is only fertilised with organic substances and the vine rows are worked by hand.

 The natural environment that grows and thrives in and around the vineyards is crucial for guaranteeing the quality of Soldera wine: it is what the winery calls “the Case Basse ecosystem”.

-To contribute to the biodiversity in the area and to indulge her own personal passion, Graziella Soldera has created a botanical garden of extraordinary beauty.
+To contribute to the biodiversity in the area and to indulge her own personal passion, Graziella Soldera created a botanical garden of extraordinary beauty.

 Farming experience from the past teaches us how to follow the rhythms of nature and to develop an instinct for its processes.